 As a junior in high school, I know that now is the time to ask my teachers and mentors for my college letters of recommendation.
 But deciding who to ask is a tough decision.
 When you choose a person for a letter of recommendation, it's a good idea to pick a person who knows you well, who helped you along the way in your high school years, and maybe one who made your high school career easier.
 I will select a teacher who fits this description.
 But I'm also going to ask for a letter from someone who wasn't in the classroom, but who taught me a lot.

 My basketball coach has coached me for three years and has therefore known me well since my high school freshman year.
 Whether it's on the court or off I learned a lot from him and I feel like he's the perfect match for me.
 He has watched me grow in lots of ways.
 I learned from him that being a leader doesn't mean you're the one with the best grades or basketball stats.
 It means setting a good example for others.
 And he has encouraged me to do that and watched me grow into a leader over the years.
 Though he hasn't taught me in the classroom, his letter of recommendation will describe my leadership and other skills he has seen in me.
 And that will help colleges learn even more about the real me.

-Zahaq Garrison is a junior at Christo Rey High School in Boston, where he plays basketball.
-He has been an intern at MEFA for the last two years.
+Zahaq Garrison attended Christo Rey High School in Boston, where he played basketball.
+He worked as an intern at MEFA for two years.